MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/high-quality-message-extension.md

 ## Technical requirements

-For a plugin to be successfully validated, invoked, and work seamlessly, ensure that it meets the following criteria:
+For a plugin to be validated, invoked, and work seamlessly, ensure that it meets the following criteria:

 | Criteria | Fulfillment |
 |---|---|